What type of complications can happen after a dog C-section in the UK?

 Finding peace of mind with dog insurance

 Complications after a dog C-section are relatively rare, and most are 100% treatable.
+Most pet insurance will not cover Pregnancy related illness and injury, so it is important to have a trustworthy veterinarian who can offer you peace of mind.
 However, having a trustworthy veterinarian and a good dog insurance policy can offer you peace of mind.

-You can get a quote for your furry friend through our website.
+Although pregnancy complications are not covered, you can get a quote for your furry friend through our website.
 Our dog insurance team is also available on 0330 102 5748 to answer any questions you might have.
-It is important to note that pregnancy and its complications of pregnancy are not covered on our insurance policies.

 Pet Insurance Quote